mobiletoly/go-oversync/docs/documentation/server.md

 Accepted-push recovery fetches authoritative bundle rows through `GET /sync/committed-bundles/{bundle_seq}/rows`.

+Retained duplicate replay is resolved through `sync.bundle_log`, not through push-session state.
+If the exact source tuple is older than retained bundle history but `sync.source_state` proves that the source bundle id was already committed, the server returns `history_pruned` instead of accepting it again.
+If a source sends a future bundle id, the server returns `source_sequence_out_of_order`; commit revalidation can return `source_sequence_changed`.

 ### Pull And Snapshot

 - `GET /sync/pull` returns complete committed bundles only